Progressive Conservative Party (Romania)

 The Progressive Conservative Party (Partidul Conservator-Progresist, PCP) was a political party in Romania.

 History

 The party was established as a result of a split in the Conservative Party.
 In the 1919 elections it won 13 seats in the Chamber of Deputies and four in the Senate.
 However, it did not contest any further elections.
+The PCP merged into the People's Party in 1925.